Final Paycheck

 When you leave SMU, you may still receive one or two paychecks following your last day of employment.
 Your net pay will still be directly deposited into your bank account as usual.
 If you will be changing your bank accounts once you leave SMU, you should submit new direct deposit information via my.SMU before you leave SMU - to avoid a delay in receiving your payment.

-Although your direct deposit stays in effect for your remaining payments, you may or may not have continued accessa to view your pay statements online.
-If you have consented to receive your Form W-2s electronically from SMU, you will retain partial access to your payroll information in my.SMU.
-If you have not consented to receive your Forms W-2 electronically from SMU, your SMU network access will be disabled when you leave which means you will not be able to view your pay statements online.
+Although your direct deposit stays in effect for your remaining payments, you may not have continued access to view your pay statements online.
+Only Adjunct Faculty who have consented to receive their Form W-2s electronically from SMU will retain partial access to their payroll information in my.SMU.
+For all other separating employees, your SMU network access will be disabled when you leave which means you will not be able to view your pay statements online.
 Instead, you will receive a direct deposit statement in the mail for each payment you receive after your employment at SMU ends.
 Before you leave SMU, please review your Home and Mailing addresses in my.SMU.edu and update them if necessary.

 Regular staff and faculty should review the Exiting Process on the Department of Human Resources website.